 Key Takeaways

-- New York’s No-Fault insurance typically provides up to $50,000 for medical expenses and lost wages for scooter and e-bike accident victims.
+- New York’s No-Fault insurance provides up to $50,000 for basic economic loss (including medical expenses and lost wages) for covered motor vehicle accidents, but coverage for scooter and e-bike accidents depends on vehicle classification and accident circumstances.

-- Over 75% of scooter and e-bike accidents in urban areas involve a collision with a motor vehicle, often due to distracted drivers.
+- Many scooter and e-bike accidents in urban areas involve a collision with a motor vehicle, often due to distracted drivers.

-- Promptly reporting your accident to the police within 10 days and seeking immediate medical attention are crucial steps for any claim.
+- New York requires immediate police reporting for injury crashes and a written DMV report (Form MV-104) within 10 days for crashes involving injury, death, or property damage over $1,000 and seeking immediate medical attention are crucial steps for any claim.

 When these incidents occur, understanding your rights is crucial.
 Navigating New York’s complex No-Fault insurance system also becomes vital.
 Our Bronx personal injury lawyers have decades of experience helping accident victims.
 We understand the unique challenges faced by injured riders.